wymeditor/wymeditor/docs/wymeditor_development/contributing.rst

     $ source ~/.profile

-2. Install node and rvm using nvm
+2. Install node and npm using nvm
 ---------------------------------

 .. code-block:: shell-session